dieuroi/dieuroi.github.io/index.md

 * Teaching Assistant: Introduction to Software Culture, 2014-Present
 * Teaching Assistant: The Impact of Big Data on the Future Society, 2014-Present
 * Teaching Assistant: The Impact of Innovation Driven AI on the Future Society, 2014-Present

+## Professional Services

+* Conference Reviewer for ACM MM, ICME.
+* Journal Reviewer for IEEE Transactions on Neural Networks and Learning Systems, Neurocomputing, Information Processing and Management

 ---